jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 Shairport Sync provides an example [Docker Compose](https://github.com/mikebrady/shairport-sync/blob/3c8ceb7c97c8782903ec48e280023436711e0913/docker/docker-compose.yaml) snippet, making setting up an Airplay 2 container super simple.

-If using ALSA,you'll want to run `aplay -L` and/or `aplay -l` to identify which device to output sound to.
+If using ALSA, you'll want to run `aplay -L` and/or `aplay -l` to identify which device to output sound to.
 In my case, `hw: 1` is the MiniDSP Flex.
 You can specify the device either through a configuration file, or directly in the Docker Compose service with `command: -- -d hw:1`.
 {% end %}

 **But is it lossless?** As far as I can tell, [Shairport Sync should support lossless streaming](https://github.com/mikebrady/shairport-sync/issues/1205), but from some very basic network-watching it looks like devices using Airplay are transmitting at about 800-1000Kbps.
 This is theoretically better than the 256Kbps AAC stream at least, but I need to do some proper bit-perfect comparisons to see to if what it actually plays back looks correct.